 Currently there are no local Māori language resources available to Rumaki and Reo Rua classes in Te Taitokerau.

 “We want to start something.
 The ultimate goal is to get every teacher within our cluster collaborating in the Māori digital space,” says Neke.

-Neke has been surrounded by te reo all her life.
-However, becoming a teacher of the language has been a personal learning journey as home spoken te reo is different to educational te reo.
+Neke has been surrounded by Te Reo all her life.
+However, becoming a teacher of the language has been a personal learning journey, she says.

 “Home spoken Te Reo is different to educational Te Reo.
 When it came to my teaching, I had to learn more words to complement the language that I already had.”